fabiofelix/CNN-Input-Combination/README.md

-# Combination of spectrogram representations and hand-crafted features in convolutional networks for natural sound classification
+# Enhancing Sound-Based Classification of Birds and Anurans with Spectrogram Representations and Acoustic Indices in Neural Network Architectures

-This repo contains a code implementation of the input combinations proposed by a [paper](https://) submitted to [IEEE/ACM Transactions on Audio, Speech, and Language Processing](https://signalprocessingsociety.org/publications-resources/ieeeacm-transactions-audio-speech-and-language-processing).
+This repo contains a code implementation of the input combinations proposed by a [paper](https://) submitted to [Ecological Informatics](https://www.sciencedirect.com/journal/ecological-informatics).
 It combines spectrogram representations and other features to train models to classify [natural sounds](https://doi.org/10.1007/s10980-011-9600-8) of birds and anurans species.

 ## Prerequisites